devcurmudgeon/dc-pelican/content/2017-07-10-people-vs-processes-vs-tools.md

 **...the right thing is to ignore the specified tool/process**.

-If we awant people to actually follow our guidance, we need to remove all the blockers.
+If we want people to actually follow our guidance, we need to remove all the blockers.
 So I suggest that any tool/process we specify/recommend needs to satisfy all the following: